KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/algorithms.md

 While the cooperative scheduling approach is the simplest, it also has some severe downsides.
 If a given task takes a long time to complete or doesn't properly yield at appropriate intervals, it can end up hogging the CPU for a long time, causing other tasks to stall.
 As such, most modern OSes will employ a form of preemptive scheduling.

 {{% notice note %}}
 If the scheduler needs to preempt jobs after a certain amount of time (or execution ticks), it requires hardware assistance.
-The **timer**, discussed in chapter 2, is a fundamental piece of hardware for preemptive scheduling.
+CPUs contain a specialized **timer** component that can trigger an "interrupt" to the CPU after a certain amount of time has passed.
+This interrupt then triggers a pre-defined OS function call that handles the interrupt.
+In this case, the handling code will pause the current process and schedule a new one.
+As such, the hardware timer is a crucial piece necessary for implementing pre-emptive scheduling!
 {{% /notice %}}

 ## Scheduler algorithms